EhsanEIK/CRUD_AppByRAW_PHP/README.md

 # CRUD_AppsByRAW_PHP
 It's a RAW PHP project of CRUD application.
-Here i used html, css and PHP.
+Here I have used html, css and PHP.